mrieppel/fitchjs/README.md

 * `script/rules_siti_pl.js`: code implementing sequent/theorem introduction (SI/TI) rules.

 * `samples/`: contains some sample proofs that can be imported into the program.
-The program will export proofs in LaTex format that compiles using Johan Klüwer's fitch.sty (also included).
+The program will export proofs in LaTex markup that compiles using Johan Klüwer's fitch.sty (also included).

-* `script/ui.js`: code for the user interface, i.e. to dynamically change which menu item ("Construct Proof", "Export/Import", and "Reference") the user sees as active.
+* `script/ui.js`: code for the user interface, i.e. to dynamically change which menu item ("Construct Proof", "Export/Import", and "Reference") is active.

 * `script/userio.js`: code to capture user input (e.g. to begin a problem, append a line, import a proof etc.) and generate the appropriate output to the html page.
 Also contains the global variable that holds the proof.